dwOuOwK87/Ascii-Art-Animation-pygame/README.md

 >Why I need to improve the speed is since that pygame can display more character than console.
 If I use the privious code, it will laggy.

 How I improved the speed of my program is to use numpy.
-the type of image is ndarray.
+the type of gray_image is ndarray.
 We can just divided it by a number, and it will work on all elements.
 And it faster!